Marsch reveals fresh Leeds injury worries and Gelhardt hope for Wolves game

-Jesse Marsch reveals return for key pair but Leeds United injury worries for Wolves game
+Kalvin Phillips and Liam Cooper back but Jesse Marsch has fresh Leeds United injury concerns for Wolves

 Leeds United boss Jesse Marsch says Kalvin Phillips and Liam Cooper are back in training and in contention for the Wolves game but Junior Firpo is out and Joe Gelhardt is a doubt.